thomas-de-jager/Thesis/README.md

 # Thesis
-Data to keep for my MSc. thesis.
+Data to keep for my MSc.
+Thesis.